-By using app block extensions, you can edit UI components and extend the site functionality without touching code.
-Merchants can add apps to their store directly from the theme editor.
+By using theme app extensions, you can edit UI components and extend the site functionality without touching code.
+Shopify Merchants can add apps to their store directly from the updated theme editor.
 There will be no ghost code on their website if they wish to remove the app later.

 Another highlight is app modularity.
 App developers define where app content can go via an app block, and merchants add their content.
 After the merchant has installed a new theme, it’s only a matter of configuring it to add the new app code instead of editing the code and going through the whole app install process again.
 This is going to allow themes to be more portable going forward.

 Additionally, since app blocks no longer require access to a store’s theme code to install them, uninstalling an app is easier; there is less chance of issues breaking future changes, potentially resulting in shorter troubleshooting times.